SabineMay/BeeTorrent/README.md

 Final project for CMSC417 implementing a BitTorrent client.

 Project begun and finished on Github, with intermediate work done in Gitlab.
+Demo videos may not work if you are viewing this README on Github, as the larger video files are not supported.

 # 0. Quick start
 ## Environment setup and takedown